Skip to Main Content

 • Follow the path around to your right and Palace Green Library will be in front of you, between the Castle and Cathedral.

+The University welcomes the use of face coverings in shared indoor spaces on campus.
 If you are feeling unwell, please stay at home and try to avoid contact with people.
 Please visit the University webpages for more details.

 Please see our Accessibility and Support Guide for further information.